 Submarks work well in small spaces where larger logo variations won’t fit.

-Sizing down a large primary logo into a little submark can be a bit challenging, but the end result is a really versatile and creative logo variation!
+Sizing a large primary logo into a little submark can be challenging, but the result is a versatile and creative logo variation!

-Brand elements would include patterns, textures, icons, illustrations, and graphics.
-These elements would tie in with the brands logo variations, in order to have a complete brand identity.
+Brand elements include patterns, textures, icons, illustrations, and graphics.
+These elements would tie in with the brand’s logo variations to have a complete brand identity.

 You’d find additional brand elements on print collateral, packaging, website design, and social media graphics.

-Our studio understands that not every business requires a complete brand identity package, with all of the bells and whistles.
-A primary and secondary logo, as well as font pairings and a color palette, are sometimes all that is needed for your business.
+Our design studio understands that not every business requires a complete brand identity package with all of the bells and whistles.
+A primary and secondary logo, font pairings, and a color palette are sometimes all that is needed for your business.

-Our branding process starts with a brand strategy workshop where I understand your brand and ideal customer, on a deeper level.
-After the brand strategy workshop, I will research your brand and industry further and put together a complete brand strategy guide.
+Our branding process starts with a brand strategy workshop where we understand your brand and ideal customer on a deeper level.
+After the brand strategy workshop, we will further research your brand and industry and put together a complete brand strategy guide.

 As you can see, each logo variation serves a distinct brand purpose.
-Our branding projects include an in-depth strategy workshop, creative direction, a custom color palette, font pairings, and a strategy guidebook, in addition to logos variations.
+Our branding projects include an in-depth strategy workshop, creative direction, a custom color palette, font pairings, a strategy guidebook, and logo variations.

-Keep in mind that the brand identity was created with your target customer in mind.
-Our goal is to develop something that captures the essence of your brand while also speaking to your ideal customer.
+Keep in mind that the brand identity was designed for your target customer.
+Our goal is to develop something that captures your brand’s essence while speaking to your ideal customer.

-Our studio offers a basic branding package that you can customize with add-ons.
-We recognize that not every business need comprehensive branding, therefore it’s critical that we meet you where you are.
+We recognize that not every business needs a full branding package.
+That’s why we meet you where you are at.
+Our design studio offers a basic branding package that you can customize with add-ons.
 To see our branding packages, click here.

-If you’d like to learn more or see how we may assist you with achieving your branding goals, please contact us.
-To set up a free discovery call to see how we can help support you and your business, please click here!
+If you’d like to learn more or see how our design studio can help you achieve your branding goals, click here to set up a free discovery call!